knohitch/clickveed/DEPLOYMENT_FIXES_SUMMARY.md

 2. **Prisma OpenSSL compatibility issues**: Multiple warnings about "Prisma failed to detect the libssl/openssl version" and errors about "Error loading shared library libssl.so.1.1: No such file or directory"

+3. **npm ci failure during Docker build**: The deployment was failing during the `npm ci` step in the Docker build process with the error "Oops something is not okay, are you okay? 😢"

+4. **Missing devDependencies during build**: The NODE_ENV was set to 'production' during the build process, which caused npm to skip installing devDependencies.
+However, the application needs devDependencies to build properly.

 ## Fixes Applied

 ### 1. Fixed .dockerignore to Include startup.sh